 graphql.
 You can get syntax highlighting

 gql tags (in VSCode) by installing the VSCode GraphQL Extension .
 Thanks to Mário Monteiro for the tip.

 Then finally, we can refactor

-- configuring graphql-codegen to use HTTP authorisation headers,
+- configuring graphql-codegen to use HTTP authorization headers; and

 - how to use environment variable with graphql-codegen.

 I do hope there is at least one thing in this article which you can use in your work or a side project.
 As always, get in touch with feedback if I have missed a trick somewhere!